Quantum Convolutional Neural Networks are Effectively Classically Simulable: Framework

 While the results in Ref.~\cite{angrisani2024classically} show that random points in the QCNN's loss function landscape are easy to classically simulate with high probability, they do not imply that we can simulate the regions of the landscape that are relevant during training.
 To account for this limitation, we instead focus on a more pragmatic definition of classical simulability where the ultimate goal is to solve the task of interest~\cite{gil2024relation}.
 In particular, we will follow the setting of ``\textit{classical simulation enhanced with quantum experiments}'' (or more precisely, ``\textit{classical simulation enhanced with efficient shadow tomography}'') defined in Ref.~\cite{cerezo2023does}.
 Here, one is allowed access to a quantum computer for an initial data acquisition phase during which one can prepare copies of the states in $\RC$, apply some operations, and independently measure them via some efficient tomographic classical shadow techniques~\cite{huang2020predicting,elben2022randomized,sauvage2024classical}.
 Once this initial data acquisition phase is over, one can no longer access the quantum computer.
 As such, we say that a model is classically simulable if there exists a classical algorithm $\AC$ that takes as input an efficient description of the problem, as well as the data obtained from quantum devices in an initial data acquisition phase, and returns an estimation $\widehat{\LC}(\{\Bar{y}_i(\thv)\}_i,\{y_i\}_i)$ such that the solution of

 leads to a simulated trained model $\widehat{h}_{\thv^*_c}$ capable of achieving classification accuracies that are comparable to those of $h_{\thv}$.

 Note that this definition of classical simulability is intimately tied to the recently introduced notion of \textit{dequantization in QML} (Definition 3 in Ref.~\cite{gil2024relation}), with the addendum that we allow the classical algorithm access to measurements obtained from a quantum computer during an initial data acquisition phase.
 As such, our approach to classical simulability can be regarded as a substantial dequantization of QML whereby the usage of the quantum device is reduced to just collecting shadows of the training data.
 While this is not a full dequantization in the sense that some form of quantum experiment may still be required, we stress that this experiment (state preparation followed by local Pauli measurements) is significantly simpler and so a full universal quantum computer may no longer be needed.
-In particular, given that there is no need to run a parametrized quantum circuit on a quantum device, one can consider that its information processing abilities are dequantized.
+As such, within the grander scheme of classical simulability of parametrized circuit-based QML models, we will say that if there is no need to run the parametrized quantum circuit on a quantum device, one can consider that the QML model's information processing abilities are dequantized.